Essays: 2008 Archives

 Return on investment, or ROI, is a big deal in business.
 Any business venture needs to demonstrate a positive return on investment, and a good one at that, in order to be viable.

 It's become a big deal in IT security, too.
+Many corporate customers are demanding ROI models to demonstrate that a particular security investment pays off.

 Book Review of Here Comes Everybody: The Power of Organizing Without Organizations

 In 1937, Ronald Coase answered one of the most perplexing questions in economics: if markets are so great, why do organizations exist?
 Why don't people just buy and sell their own services in a market instead?
+Coase, who won the 1991 Nobel Prize in Economics, answered the question by noting a market's transaction costs: buyers and sellers need to find one another, then reach agreement, and so on.
+The Coase theorem implies that if these transaction costs are low enough, direct markets of individuals make a whole lot of sense.

 No-fly lists and photo IDs are supposed to help protect the flying public from terrorists.
 Except that they don't work.